Where can I buy Bitcoin and other crypto?

 In order to deposit fiat, you need to have completed level 2 identity verification/KYC.

-Coinbase can be accessed in over 32 countries around the world!
+Coinbase can be accessed in over 32 countries.
 You can find the full list of countries Coinbase supports here: www.coinbase.com/global.

 Where else can I buy or sell crypto for fiat?

 If Coinbase is unavailable for you, you may want to try one of the following centralized exchanges:

 - https://cash.app/bitcoin (US)

 - https://gemini.com/ (US)